nebuly-ai/optimate/README.md

-The core `nebullvm` workflow consists of 3 steps:
+The core `AutoBoost` workflow consists of 3 steps:

 - [x]  **Select**: input your model in your preferred DL framework and express your preferences regarding:
     - Accuracy loss: do you want to trade off a little accuracy for much higher performance?
     - Optimization time: stellar accelerations can be time-consuming.
 Can you wait, or do you need an instant answer?
-- [x]  **Search**: `nebullvm` automatically tests every combination of optimization techniques across the software-to-hardware stack (sparsity, quantization, compilers, etc.) that is compatible with your needs and local hardware.
+- [x]  **Search**: the App automatically tests every combination of optimization techniques across the software-to-hardware stack (sparsity, quantization, compilers, etc.) that is compatible with your needs and local hardware.
-- [x]  **Serve**: finally, `nebullvm` chooses the best configuration of optimization techniques and returns an accelerated version of your model in the DL framework of your choice (just on steroids 🚀).
+- [x]  **Serve**: finally, `AutoBoost` chooses the best configuration of optimization techniques and returns an accelerated version of your model in the DL framework of your choice (just on steroids 🚀).

 # Installation